GHeinzelmann/APPFEL.py/README.md

 This command will create an ./fe/1brs/ folder, in which the free energy windows will be placed.
 The window folders are identified by the free energy component letter followed by a number.
 In the present example we will use all of the components, both for the application and removal of restraints, as well as the umbrella sampling procedure.

 Once the windows are created, it is time to perform the simulations for each.
-The ./APPFEL/namd_files folder provides a bash script to run the simulations for all windows starting from the ./fe/1brs/ folder, called *run-all.bash*.
+APPFEL provides a bash script to run the simulations for all windows starting from the ./fe/1brs/ folder, called *run-all.bash*.
 This script might have to be changed or replaced, depending on the user's setup to run the simulations, which is a simple procedure that only has to be done once.

 ## Analysis